madhur/madhur.github.com/_posts/2021-02-20-same-origin-policy-and-cors.markdown

 The above is a classic case of CSRF attack where a forged page is tricking the user to submit a request to other site without his knowledge.
 If the user is already logged onto http://somesite.com , the browser would also automatically include the cookies appropriate for http://somesite.com to automatically authenticate the request.

-2) The script tags do not come under same origin policty. i.e. it is perfectly legal for a site at http://somesite.com to have the following script tag in its html
+2) The script tags do not come under same origin policy. i.e. it is perfectly legal for a site at http://somesite.com to have the following script tag in its html

 ```html
 <html>